 The Hurriyat Conference is leading the mainstream struggle for the independence of Kashmir from India’s rule, while the militants, many of them inspired by the Salafist ideology, are waging an armed struggle against the Indian state-machinery, isolated from the majority of the people.
-There are thousands of Hurriyat supporters and activists (who belong to different outfits that form the Hurriyat Conference) in the valley and nearly 150 armed militants belonging to several militant offshoots.
-There are reports about the R&AW, the external intelligence agency of India, is helping some of the Salafists to raise, what is called, ISIS in Kashmir.
+There are thousands of Hurriyat supporters and activists (who belong to different constituents of the Hurriyat Conference) in the valley and nearly 150 armed militants belonging to several militant offshoots.
+There are reports about the R&AW, the external intelligence agency of India, helping some of the Salafists to raise, what is called, ISIS in Kashmir.

-Among all these factions and the vertical division between hard-liners and moderates, pro-Pakistan and pro-Independence lobbies, the cause of an independent Kashmir is making rounds in a disarrayed state and the goal remains distant, despite a heightening of mass movements on the ground.
+Among all these factions and the horizontal division between hard-liners and moderates, pro-Pakistan and pro-Independence lobbies, the cause of an independent Kashmir is circling in a disarrayed state and the goal remains distant, despite a surge of mass movements on the ground.
 Without a vanguard organisation of the people of Kashmir, an organisation that will empower the people with a revolutionary zeal and equip them with the politics that will guide them towards their goal of independence, it will be impossible to achieve any substantial victory against the Indian ruling classes, who are hell-bent to derive sadistic pleasure by repressing the people of Kashmir.

 No political struggle can culminate in victory unless there is a guiding political ideology to the cause of the movement.
-It’s true for both Kashmir and Palestine that there is no concrete political shape of the struggles waged by the people but they are largely spontaneous, disorganised and are loosely bound by a religious doctrine that promises a better life after death, but not independence in this world.
+It’s true for both Kashmir and Palestine that there is no concrete political shape of the struggles waged by the people in these two places but they are largely spontaneous, disorganised and loosely bound by a religious doctrine that promises a better life after death, but not independence in this world.
 This gap is a very crucial one, which is leaking the potential of the mass movements in Kashmir, or for that matter in Palestine as well.
-The people of Kashmir must understand that the era of an umbrella organisation of yesteryear militants, double-dealers, Pakistani agents and Indian agents won’t take them a step ahead, but their struggle will make incessant rounds of the same courtyard of spontaneity, where the ruling classes are contended to confine them.
+The people of Kashmir must understand that any umbrella organisation of yesteryear militants, double-dealers, Pakistani agents and Indian agents won’t take them a step ahead, but their struggle will make incessant rounds of the same courtyard of spontaneity, where the ruling classes are contended to confine them.

-To form such a political spearhead it’s important that the common people, the working people of Kashmir are politically aroused on a set of democratic ideals that will be essential to drive the locomotive of the mass struggle for freedom.
+To form such a political spearhead it’s important that the common people – the working people of Kashmir are politically aroused on a set of democratic ideals to drive the locomotive of the mass struggle for freedom.
 The core of this politics should be centred around freedom from all type of foreign occupation, military, political and economic.
 It should be followed by a nationalist economic policy that will aim at overthrowing the hitherto existing semi-feudal production relation in the countryside and transform Kashmir into an economically strong nation.